expertstack-studios/ios-securepstncall-sdk/README.md

 <br />

 - e.
-Accept the mobile number from the user and persist it using the SecureCall SDK.
+Accept the mobile number from the user and persist it using the SecuredCalls SDK.
 Ensure the mobile number is provided in E.164 format (e.g., +61477878786).

 ```swift
 let saveMobileNumberResponse = await SC.saveMobileNumberAsync(mobileNumber: mobileNumberToSave)